HeleneYen/Getting-Started-with-HTML/README.md

 ## Getting-Started-with-HTML
-Udacity <a href="https://www.udacity.com/course/intro-to-programming-nanodegree--nd000">Intro to Programming Nanodegree Stage 0 (Getting Started with HTML)</a> Project
+<a href="https://www.udacity.com/course/intro-to-programming-nanodegree--nd000"> Udacity Intro to Programming Nanodegree </a> Stage 0 (Getting Started with HTML) Project

 ## Project Details:
 - Create an HTML file to contain your notes from this section